 The Prima Materia Name and Labels

-It also represents the transformation of the grape to wine.
+It also represents the transformation of the grape into wine.
 Like the alchemist who transforms lead into gold, Pietro sees a similarity in the process of creating wine.

 This post is an excerpt from an article I wrote for Wander With Wonder